 This 4-bit field selects the condition upon which the instruction will execute.
 The condition is a logical combination of the C and Z flags.
-The condition codes may precede any instruction and are as follows:
+If the conditional is false at execution-time, the instruction is effectively converted to a NOP.
+Condition codes may precede any instruction and are as follows: